zenaton-samples/new-users-activation-emails/README.md

 # Nurturing A Non-Activated User

-Here is a sample Zenaton project that sends emails to a new user, while he/she is not activated.
-This workflow should be dispatched typically after registration and will complete after user activation or by reaching the end of the emails' sequence.
+Here is a sample Zenaton project that sends a sequence of emails to a new user if they have not completed the activation (event) within an application.
+This workflow would normally be dispatched when a user registers and would terminate after user activates or after completing the the emails' sequence.

 Note: the task that sends emails is fake but can easily be coded using the API of your preferred email provider.